 The Western Davenport Water Control District was declared under the Water Act in 2007.

-Located 300km north of Alice Springs, it stretches from Barrow Creek to the Devils Marbles and spans 24,000 square kilometres.
+Located 300km north of Alice Springs, it stretches from Barrow Creek to the Karlu Karlu (Devils Marbles) and spans 24,000 square kilometres.

 It has an estimated population of about 1,000 people, most of whom live in the community of Ali Curung.

-Virtually all water supplies in the district are drawn from groundwater, however surface water supports a lot of the biodiversity and cultural values in the area.
+Virtually all water supplies in the district are drawn from groundwater which also sustains groundwater dependent ecosystems and cultural values.
+Surface water supports important biodiversity and cultural values in the area and is available only for rural stock and domestic purposes.

 The main local economic activities are pastoralism, irrigated horticulture and tourism.